Steve Seftel

-Steven Jerome Seftel (born May 14, 1968) is a Canadian retired ice hockey forward and author who played four games with the Washington Capitals during the 1990–91 NHL season.
-The former National Hockey League player was drafted in the second round, 40th overall by the Capitals in the 1986 NHL Entry Draft.
+Steven Jerome Seftel (born May 14, 1968) is a Canadian retired ice hockey forward and author.
+He played four games in the National Hockey League with the Washington Capitals during the 1990–91 season.
+The rest of his career, which lasted from 1988 to 1992, was spent in the minor leagues.
+He was selected in the second round, 40th overall by the Capitals in the 1986 NHL Entry Draft.
+After his playing career be began writing, and his book titled "Shattered Ice" was published in 2019.

-Seftel was born in Kitchener, Ontario.
-Steve played his OHL career with the Kingston Canadians and moved on to skate for the Binghamton Whalers and Baltimore Skipjacks of the American Hockey League.
-His book titled "Shattered Ice" was published in 2019.